brown-dash/Dash-Documentation/markdown/documents/webpage.md

 - Pan, and scroll through the webpage
 - Visit any embedded hyperlinks on the webpage by left-clicking on them, which will open up the target of the link in the same document frame

-Note: This only works well for Wikipedia pages.
-For other webpages, you might not be able to visit the embedded hyperlinks because of permission issues.
+Note: This works well for Wikipedia pages and other webpages that are not JavaScript heavy.
+For other JavaScript heavy webpages, you might not be able to visit the embedded hyperlinks because of permission issues.

 - Create web clippings: because of security concerns, users cannot drag in a full version of certain websites.
 This issue can be solved by dragging in a clipping of the website, which users can then treat as any other full websites in Dash.
 To do so, select the desired portion of the website, then bring it into Dash as with any other external documents.